BigkoalaZhu/Recall/README.md

 GetSkeleton.rar is used to generate the skeleton and skin weight file based on the segmentation result.

 To input a 3D shape, you would need 5 different files(e.g. files in 'elephant' folder)

+You may need to convert the data format from dos/windows to UNIX for the .dmat file to run the program normaly.